amogorkon/stay/README.md

 	from stay import Decoder

-	decode = Decoder()
+	load = Decoder()

 	with open(somefilename) as file:
-		list(decode(file))
+		list(load(file))

-You can decode(file, text or lines) to read stuff and encode(dict-iterator) to convert stuff into a STAY iterator of documents.
+This can be used to read a STAY file, while the Encoder can be used to convert an iterator of dictionaries into a STAY generator of documents.
-Examples can be found in the Showcase Jupyter Notebook (in /docs) or look at the tests.
+Examples can be found in the Showcase Jupyter Notebook (in /docs) or by looking at the tests.

 ***That's it - enjoy!***